 b.
 Fund Size: The employer must also decide the total amount of bonus money to make available.
 Some companies use a straight % i.e. usually of the company’s net income to create short-term incentive fund.
 Some firms don’t use a formula at all, but make the decision on discretionary basis.

 c.
 Individual Awards: The 3rd task is deciding the actual individual awards.
 One question is whether managers will receive bonuses based on individual performance, corporate performance or both.
 Firms usually tie top-level executive bonuses mostly to overall corporate or divisional results.
 But for the lower cadre, corporate profits become less accurate gauge of a manager’s contribution.
-E.g. Supervisors or Heads of the Departments, it often makes more sense to tie the bonus more closely to individual performance.
+E.g. Supervisors or Heads of the Departments, it often makes more sense to tie the bonus more closely to individual performance.- Long Term Incentives:

 Employers use long-term incentives to inject a long-term perspective into their executives decisions.
 Long-term incentives are also ‘Golden Handcuffs’ – they motivate executives to stay with the company, by letting them accumulate capital ( usually options to buy company stock) that they can only cash in after certain number of years.
 E.g. Stock Options, Phantom Stock etc